 One crucial point that draws many visitors throughout the year is its outdoor appeal and outdoor recreational activities, such as great boating and water access.
 Apart from this, the park is well-known for its collection of disc golf courses.
 It hosts the famous Farragut Open PDGA tournament every autumn.

-5. Bonner County Historical Museum
+5. Explore Bonner County Historical Museum & Local Heritage

 The Bonner County Historical Museum is situated in the beautiful Lakeview Park and offers stunning views of Lake Pend Oreille.
 It offers various outdoor recreational activities and amenities, such as small picnic spots, a playground, a tennis court, and the famous Native Plant Society arboretum.
 The museum is in top-notch condition and is well-organized, with excellent presentations and a great display of artifacts.
 It is truly a gem of a museum where you will not just have a great time but also learn a lot about the area.